alexkats/AndroidCourseProject/README.md

 # Space Arcade
 ### Basic idea
-This main idea of this game is to avoid asteroids or destroy them with your weapon.
+The main idea of this game is to avoid asteroids or destroy them with your weapon.

 ### Gameplay
 This game is arcade.
 You can fly endlessly through space.
 Initially you have 3 lives.
 You lose your life when got hit by asteroid.
 Game is over when all 3 lives are over.